 Have you noticed how a cat’s hiss sounds very similar to that of a snake?
-That is intentional, it is hard wired in almost all creatures to recognise the hiss of a snake as a warning sign.
+That is intentional; it is hard-wired in almost all creatures to recognise the hiss of a snake as a warning sign.
 A cat hissing is a form of protective mimicry, a defensive tactic.

-Therefore it is in the cat’s best interest to give the impression that it too could possibly be venomous.
+Therefore it is in the cat’s best interest to give the impression that it too could be venomous.

 When do cats hiss?

-When approached by a stranger
+- When approached by a stranger

-When at the vet
+- When at the vet

-When approached by another cat, or dog
+- When approached by another cat, or dog

-Your cat may even hiss at you if he is in pain and you go near him
+- Your cat may even hiss at you if he is in pain and you go near him

-If you are confronted with a hissing cat it is a definite warning to back off.
+A hissing cat is warning you to back off.
 We have already covered injuries caused by cat bites and scratches.
 It is vital that we read their body language and signals that they are giving off.
-Many pet owners are injured by their cat because they fail to heed the warning they’ve been given.
-A hissing cat is telling you to back off, even if it is your own cat, who knows and loves you, he’s warning you.
+A hissing cat is telling you to back off, even if it is your cat, who knows and loves you, he’s warning you.

-What to do if a cat hisses at you:
+What to do if a cat hisses at you